 Quality Assurance and conformity with standards

-WAW’s hv-training courses follow strictly the regulations of the standard BGI/GUV-I 8686.
-The BGI/GUV-I 8686 is a standard of the German employer mutual insurance association.
+WAW’s hv-training courses follow strictly the regulations of the standard DGUV Information 200-006.
+The DGUV Information 200-006 is a standard of the German employer mutual insurance association.
 It is also recognized at European level and standardizes curricula and qualification levels for different work tasks at vehicles with high voltage electrical installations.